BeeGees: stayin' alive in chained BFT: Introduction

-To address these concerns, recent BFT SMR protocols targeted at blockchains such as Casper FFG~\cite{buterin2017casper}, HotStuff~\cite{yin2019hotstuff}, DiemBFTv4~\cite{diem2021}, Fast-Hotstuff~\cite{jalalzai2020fasthotstuff} are structured around two key building blocks: \begin{itemize} \item \textbf{Chaining.} To ensure validity, existing protocols evaluate proposed blocks against the full sequential history of the chain and check application-level preconditions are satisfied.
-Every BFT protocol requires a (worst-case) minimum of two voting rounds (henceforth \textit{phases}).
+To address these concerns, recent BFT SMR protocols targeted at blockchains, such as HotStuff~\cite{yin2019hotstuff}, DiemBFTv4~\cite{diem2021}, Fast-Hotstuff~\cite{jalalzai2020fasthotstuff} as well as the largest Proof-of-Stake system, Ethereum (Casper FFG~\cite{buterin2017casper}), are structured around two key building blocks: \ul{\textit{Chaining.}} Every BFT protocol requires a (worst-case) minimum of two voting rounds (henceforth \textit{phases}).
 Each voting phase aims to establish a \textit{quorum certificate (QC)} by collecting a set of signed votes from a majority of honest replicas.
 Blockchain systems \textit{pipeline} the voting phases of consecutive proposals to avoid redundant coordination and cryptography: the system can use the quorum certificate of the second voting phase of block $i$ to certify the first phase of block $i+1$.
-Each block requires (on average) generating and verifying the signatures of a single QC.
-This is especially important for large participant sets as QC sizes grow linearly with the number of replicas, increasing cryptographic costs. \item \textbf{Leader-Speaks-Once (LSO).} To minimize fairness concerns associated with leader-based solutions and to decrease the influence of adaptive adversaries (adversaries who control the network), BFT protocols targeted at blockchains adopt a \textit{leader-speak-once} (LSO) model.
+Each block then requires (on average) generating and verifying the signatures of a single QC.
+This is especially important for large participant sets as QC sizes grow linearly with the number of replicas, increasing cryptographic costs.

+\ul{\textit{Leader-Speaks-Once (LSO).}} To minimize fairness concerns associated with leader-based solutions and to decrease the influence of adaptive adversaries (who control the network), BFT protocols targeted at blockchains adopt a \textit{leader-speak-once} (LSO) model.
 In LSO, each leader proposes and certifies a single block after which the leader is immediately rotated out as part of a new \textit{view}.
 Electing a different leader per block limits the leader's influence; it can manipulate transactions in the proposed block only.
-Traditional BFT protocols (such as PBFT~\cite{castro1999pbft}), in contrast, adopt a \textit{stable-leader} paradigm in which leaders are only replaced if they fail to make progress through \textit{view change}.
-View changes are intentionally costly procedures and assumed to be infrequent.
-Complex view changes allow for a simpler and more efficient failure-free steady state.
-LSO protocols instead perform view changes proactively in each round and thus require to place the view change on the critical path of the system.
+Traditional BFT protocols (such as PBFT~\cite{castro1999pbft}), in contrast, adopt a \textit{stable-leader} paradigm in which leaders are only replaced if they fail to make progress through a fallback \textit{view change} protocol.
+Failures are assumed to be infrequent, and thus protocol complexities (and costs) are intentionally moved into this view change, allowing for a simpler and more efficient failure-free steady case.